concord-consortium/littlechef-servers/README.md

 Add a folder to the site-cookbooks folder.
 The folder needs the standard Chef cookbook format.

+### MISC BUGS

+Sometimes, I have found (especially when trying to install PhantomJS) an error message returned by chef like this: `uninitialized constant Chef::Mixin::PowershellOut` and `Recipe Compile Error in /tmp/chef-solo/cookbooks/powershell/libraries/windows_architecture_helper.rb`.

+I am not sure why this happens, but the fix for me is to `rm -rf ./cookbooks/powershell` and then `librarian-chef install`.

 ### TODO

 When starting without ruby installed passenger doesn't install correctly because it is using the an ohai